Cave Research

-In addition to climate and water research, Westcave has also become a valuable site for biological surveying.
-The last survey of cave life prior to recent efforts was conducted in the 1960s or 70s and identified only one species.
-In 2019, in conjunction with Travis County and Natural Resources, we began a biannual survey of the cave’s invertebrates and any other species we see.
-Since then, we have recorded over 50 different species living in our cave system from 2019 to 2024.
-Some of these include Texella, Ceuthophilus Nymph, and members of the moth family Tineidae.
-On some of our most active days, counts have included 250 Myrmecodesmus sp., 150 Oxidus gracilis, 125 Leiobunum townsendi, and 51 Psocoptera.
+Westcave is a valuable site for biological surveying.
+The last survey of cave life prior to recent efforts was conducted in the 1961 and identified only one species.
+In 2019, in conjunction with Travis County Natural Resources, we began a quarterly survey of the cave’s invertebrates and other faunal species.
+Since then, we have recorded over 50 different species living in our cave system.
 These observations continue to contribute to a growing understanding of the rich biodiversity that resides within shallow cave systems like Westcave’s.

 Feng, W., Casteel, R.C., Banner, J.L., Heinz Fry, A., 2014, Oxygen isotopes of precipitation, cave drip water and speleothem calcite from a well-ventilated cave in Texas, USA: Assessing a new speleothem temperature proxy.
 Geochim.
 Cosmochim.
 Acta 127, 233-250.
 DOI: 10.1016/j.gca.2013.11.039.
 (Article)